fronchetti/phd/REFERENCES.md

 ## :arrow_forward: Robot Programming

 ### :label: A. Introduction to end-user robot programming:
+- :star: Biggs, Geoffrey, and Bruce MacDonald.
+"A survey of robot programming systems."
+Proceedings of the Australasian conference on robotics and automation.
+Vol. 1.
+2003.
 - :star: Rossano, Gregory F., et al. "Easy robot programming concepts: An industrial perspective."
 2013 IEEE international conference on automation science and engineering (CASE).
 IEEE, 2013.
 - :star: Ajaykumar, Gopika, Maureen Steele, and Chien-Ming Huang.
 "A survey on end-user robot programming."
 ACM Computing Surveys (CSUR) 54.8 (2021): 1-36.
 - :star:  Suzuki, Ryo, et al. "Augmented Reality and Robotics: A Survey and Taxonomy for AR-enhanced Human-Robot Interaction and Robotic Interfaces."
 CHI Conference on Human Factors in Computing Systems.
 2022.